 And if you can start to feel better by making this one small change toward intentional living, why wouldn’t you do it.

 #6 Knowing You Have Enough (And Letting the Rest Go)

 You might have trouble letting go of relationships, of items that you own, of money, etc.

 One thing that using a capsule wardrobe taught me is that when you intentionally choose your clothing, you can more easily let go of the things that aren’t serving you.

 #7 Eliminate the Mental Burden of Choice

 Albert Einstein is reported to have worn the same grey suit every day so that he didn’t waste brain power on clothing.

 I’m not saying you have to go so far as wearing the same thing every day (in fact I think that’s far less common a habit among women).

 And when your mind has less mental burden, you’ll be better able to manage your mental health and your anxiety.

 Bonus Tip: Creating Good Habits

 While being mindful of your thoughts and your mindset is certainly important, it is your habits that you will fall back on when you are facing stress.

 For example, if you go through a period in your life that is particularly stressful or causes you increased anxiety (such as a health scare, a daunting work project, or moving across the country), your habits are what will keep you balanced and calm.
-One easy habit to start with is by creating a capsule wardrobe.

 Whether you are looking to decrease stress, boost confidence, declutter, get out of your comfort zone, live more intentionally, feel good about what you own, eliminate mental burden, or create good habits, a capsule wardrobe could be a simple way to feel more calm and in control.